TALK TO SALES

 What are the benefits of a consumer-driven health plan?

-They have become a popular option for many businesses since they are easier to budget for and encourage employees to make their own informed healthcare decisions which, in turn, can boost retention.
+CDHPs are an excellent way for you to offer health benefits to employees at an affordable cost.
+They have become popular benefit options for many businesses since they are easier to budget for and encourage employees to make informed decisions regarding their healthcare, which can improve your retention rate.

-Other benefits of offering consumer-driven healthcare include:
+Other benefits of offering consumer-driven health insurance include:

-• Potential for annual rollover: Certain CDHP plan funds can roll over annually at the employer’s discretion.
+- Potential for annual rollover: Certain CDHP plan funds can roll over annually at the employer’s discretion.
 Other accounts stay with the employee for future use, even if they leave the company.

 What are the common types of consumer-driven health plans?